 - Partner, Neurological Surgery Victoria (Melbourne & Point Cook) since 2014

 - Executive Member, Neurosciences Clinical Institute (Epworth Richmond, Melbourne) since 2016

 I graduated with Honours and the Peter Bishop Medal from the University of Sydney’s BSc(Med) Program in 1992, and with Honours and the Robert Craig Prize for Surgery from the University of Sydney’s Medical School in 1995.
 After my surgical internship at Royal Prince Alfred Hospital in Sydney, I was accepted for neurosurgery training at the Mayo Clinic, having visited there as a medical student a few years earlier.
 I lived in Rochester Minnesota from 1996 to 2005, where I completed my neurosurgical training and PhD.
 I then undertook a neurosurgery specialisation Fellowship in Phoenix Arizona.That highly competitive and top U.S. surgical Fellowship under Doctor Robert Spetzler, Director of the Barrow Neurological Institute, focused on microsurgical techniques and operative approaches dealing with vascular conditions and tumours affecting the brain and skull base.
 During my year in Phoenix, I co-wrote the book “The Brain Aneurysm” with Dr Spetzler.

-My younger brother, neurologist Dr Vik Khurana, runs the Khurana Lab at Harvard, and is a Scientific Founder of Yumanity Therapeutics in Boston.
+My younger brother, neurologist Dr Vik Khurana, runs the Khurana Lab at Harvard, is a Scientific Founder of Yumanity Therapeutics, and is Chair of Movement Disorders at Brigham & Women’s Hospital, Boston.

 I am the only Australian medical graduate to have completed his/her entire neurosurgical training, Ph.D., and Fellowship-level subspecialisation in the United States of America.